ThrowTheSwitch/Ceedling/README.md

 ## Add a pinch of command line…

-See Ceedling’s [documentation](#--documentation--learning) for examples and everything you need to know about Ceedling’s configuration file options (not showng here).
+See Ceedling’s [documentation](#-documentation--learning) for examples and everything you need to know about Ceedling’s configuration file options (not shown here).

 ```shell
  > ceedling test:all